ch-stark/gitops-rbac-example/blog/blog.md

 Customers want to separate Clusters but some namespaces should still be shared between Clusters.
 Some namespaces might be even global to all Clusters in a fleet.

 The blog tries to answer some questions by showing the different configuration options.
-While we will provide some guidelines and recommendations we also explain how the setup could be changed.
+While we will provide some guidelines and recommendations we also explain how the setup could be customoized.

 ## RHACM Personas